 The sky’s the limit!
 But awards will be restricted to one per lead applicant.
 Although, if you’re a go-getter, you can participate in other projects, just not as the lead application.

-We hope to award grants up to $2,000.
-Applicants will receive communication on funding decisions the week of August 6, 2018.
+We hope to award 4-6 grants up to $2,000 each.
+Applicants will receive communication on funding decisions the week of September 9, 2019.

 The project must be intended to benefit the general public, rather than an individual, small group, club, or association.
-Funding is project-focused and is cannot be used for an organization’s general operating or capital campaign expenses.
+For example, funds may not be used for a private school’s or preschool’s play ground, unless it is accessible to the general public.
+Funding is project-focused and cannot be used for an organization’s general operating or capital campaign expenses.
 If used to support an event, it must be the launch of a longer-range program or effort intended to have ongoing elements.
-Grant funding will support expenses incurred from August 13, 2018 to March 1, 2019.
+Grant funding will support expenses incurred from October 1, 2019 to March 1, 2020.

-Submit your amazing ideas to us by June 29, 2018 at 5 p.m.
-We’ll be in touch if we have questions the week of July 9th.
-Funding decisions will be communicated by August 6th and we will announce awards publicly at our Power of Play Lunch on September 25, 2018.
-Projects will begin August 13, 2018 and wrap up by March 1, 2019.
-You'll give us a project update December 1, 2018, and let us know how it all went in final reports in early March 2019.
+Submit your amazing ideas to us by July 22, 2019 at 5 p.m.
+We’ll be in touch if we have questions the week of July 6th.
+Funding decisions will be communicated the week of September 9, and we will announce awards publicly at our Power of Play Lunch on September 17, 2019.
+Projects will begin October 1, 2019 and wrap up by March 1, 2020.
+You’ll give us a project update December 1, 2019, and let us know how it all went in final reports in early March 2020.

-As the second Child-Centered Community Small Grants program group, you’ll be lighting the way for others to follow.
-Each project will be profiled in the Spring 2019 Symposium and shared on the Museum’s website.
-One or two of the projects will be highlighted at the Symposium to inspire others and launch the call for 2019 project proposals.
+As the third Scooter Grants: Powering Child-Centered Communities program group, you’ll light the way for others to follow.
+Each project will be profiled in the Spring 2020 Symposium On Our Youngest Citizens and shared on the Museum’s website.
+One or two of the projects will be highlighted at the Symposium to inspire others and launch the call for 2020 project proposals.

 Awardees will sign a contract agreeing to grant requirements, including a background check and an IRS form W-9.
-The contract will commit awardees to delivering the project as described in the proposal, reporting expenses (including receipts), submitting reports (including photos/videos) to document the project impact, and submitting final reports.
-Awardees will also commit to attend the 2019 Symposium.
+Finalists must be able to pass a Washington State Patrol and National Sex Offender background checks.
+The contract will commit awardees to delivering the project as described in the proposal, reporting expenses, submitting reports (including photos/videos) to document the project impact, and attending the spring 2020 Symposium On Our Youngest Citizens.

-To have all your ducks in a row by the deadline, we recommend you email Chad Russell at firstname.lastname@example.org by May 30, 2018 and he’ll answer you ASAP.
-He’ll also email you answers to all submitted questions by June 8, 2018.
-And, if your ducks are being unruly and you happen to have questions after May 30, He’ll do his best to answer them up until June 15, 2018.
+To have all your ducks in a row by the deadline, we recommend you email Maddy Mixter at email@example.com by June 20th and she’ll answer you ASAP.
+And, if your ducks are being unruly and you happen to have questions after June 20th, she’ll do her best to answer them up until noon on June 28, 2019.